lorigreensmith06/AI_ML_CLASS_coupons/README.md

 # AI_ML_CLASS_coupons

-How does Income Level, Education, and Marital Status and Age Effect the Acceptance of Coupons for Cheap Restaurants and More Expensive Restaurants?
+How does Income Level, Education, Marital Status and Age Affect the Acceptance of Coupons for Cheap Restaurants and More Expensive Restaurants?

-Coupons Acceptance Report
+<h3>Coupons Acceptance Report</h3>

 One of the most interesting findings was comparing income to the coupon acceptance of cheap restaurants and more expensive restaurants.